-All projects are individual projects in this course.
-Each project must be uploaded into Blackboard.
-If the project is late, the student will receive a score of 0.
-All project submissions must follow the provided file name requirements or risk a score of 0.
-If the project does not run, the student will receive a score of 0.
+All assignments are individual assignments in this course.
+Each assignment must be uploaded into Blackboard unless another mechanism for turn-in is specified.
+If the assignment is late, the student will receive a score of 0.
+All assignments submissions must follow the provided file name requirements or risk a score of 0.
+If the assignment does not run, the student will receive a score of 0.

-Projects will be graded based on the following criteria:
+Assignments will be graded based on the following criteria: